 - 1 green onion chopped, optional

-- Heat vegetable oil in a large pan over medium-high heat.
-Add onions and cook for 2 minutes until softened.
+- Heat avocado oil in a large pan over medium-high heat.
+Add onions and cook for 2-4 minutes until softened.
 Add ground chicken and cook until no longer pink, about 5-6 minutes, stirring occasionally.

 - Add mushrooms to mixture and cook for 5-6 minutes until the mushroom liquid cooks off.
 Add red bell pepper and continue to cook for 1-2 minutes before adding the water chestnuts and cooking for another minute.

 - Combine all the sauce ingredients in a small bowl and whisk together until cornstarch is dissolved.
 Pour mixture of filling and allow the mixture to boil and bubble a little to thicken the sauce.
 Mix well and remove from heat.